gfranzini/tracer-manual/tracer-overview.md

 ## Current state

 **TRACER is language independent** and has been successfully tested on Ancient Greek, Arabic, Coptic, English, German, Hebrew, Latin and Tibetan.
-The External Reports \(LINK\) section of this manual lists reports written by TRACER users.
+The [_Publications_](/external-reports.md) section of this manual lists reports written by TRACER users.
 We continuously seek new languages to work with.
 TRACER has been used on both historical and modern texts.
 A list of bug reports and current developments is available [here](http://www.etrap.eu/redmine/projects/tracer/).

 ## Under the hood